 Cosmetic Surgery Types

 Ear pinning or an otoplasty is a surgical correction for protruding ears and this procedure can be done anytime after the age of five.
 This is something children are teased mercilessly about and so more commonly done.
-Last year 7,909 procedures were done with a price of $3,009.
+Recently 7,909 procedures were performed with a price of $3,009.

-When one breast grows much bigger than the other the surgeon can reduce the larger breast, augment the smaller breast with a saline implant or a combination of both.
-Many teens want breast implants.
-Breast surgery cost is roughly $3,000 and more than 8000 were done last year.
-It is advisable to wait until the breasts quit growing to achieve the best result.
-Breast augmentation surgery using silicon implants is only approved for a woman 22 years or older.
+When one breast grows much bigger than the other the surgeon can reduce the larger breast or augment the smaller breast with a saline implant or a combination of both.
+Many teens want breast implants..

 Some teens have a problem with acne including scarring and that is usually the reason for requesting either of these next two procedures.
 While microderabrasion is most effective for patients in the early stages of aging, teens have also benefited from this technique.

-It can reduce mild acne scarring and it can be effective against recurring acne symptoms when used with other forms of treatment.
+Microderbrasion can reduce mild acne scarring and it can be effective against recurring acne symptoms when used with other forms of treatment.
 Hyperpigmentation is another common reason this procedure is done.
 The procedure is considered effective for both dark and light skinned patients.
-However it is not appropriate for severe acne advanced aging signs, sunburns, extensive hyper pigmentation, sensitive skin or some skin disorders.
-This procedure takes from 10 days to 3 weeks to heal.
-Last year 9,563 microabrasions were done at a cost of $152.

 Laser treatment is also used on leg veins and hair removal.
 For laser treatments: skin resurfacing cost $2193 and 16,310 procedures were done last year; laser treatment of leg veins was done 19,933 at a cost of $400 and laser hair removal for $405 was done 65,308.
 All of this was on teens from 13-19.